playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 }
 ---

 One of the most common types of front-end applications that I've seen in my career can be classified as some form of "Form wrapper".
-Whether it's a payment form, a user submitted tracking form, or anything of the like - these pages exist in almost every app I've ever seen.
+Whether it's a payment form, a user-submitted tracking form, or anything of the like - these pages exist in almost every app I've ever seen.

 What's more, even in less obvious "form wrapper" style pages, you'll always need a way to track a user's input for usage in some kind of processing.

-To do this, React, Angular, and Vue have a few tools at their disposal.
+To do this, React, Angular, and Vue all have a few tools at their disposal.

 We've been working on a files app up to this point in a fairly simplistic manner of getting files listed for the user.
 However, many modern file apps (such as Dropbox and Google Drive) allow you to share files with others.